bbalz/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow

-I am furthering my education by taking CSC 560 and completing this assignment.
+I am furthering my education by taking CSC6210 and completing this assignment.